The Best $10 Meals In ChicagoBecause it is, thankfully, still possible to eat great for under ten bucks in Chicago.

 This Puerto Rican restaurant in Logan Square has two other locations in the city—Lincoln Park and Dunning—and all of them have great jibaritos priced around $10.
 From thin steak with grilled onions, to blood sausage, to juicy roast pork, there are plenty of crispy plantain sandwiches to choose from.
 Plus, each one gets a fragrant layer of garlic spread on top that not only adds extra flavor, but is also a great way to deter anyone from speaking to us afterward.

-This cash-only hot dog stand in Bridgeport just a few steps away from Guaranteed Rate Field, and a fantastic place to grab a cheap hot dog or burger before dealing with the hiked-up prices at a Sox game.
+This cash-only hot dog stand in Bridgeport is from the same people behind Red Hot Ranch.
+But we like this location just a few steps away from Guaranteed Rate Field because it's fantastic place to grab a cheap hot dog or burger before dealing with the hiked-up prices at a Sox game.
 The place is small, but we’ve always been able to grab a spot at the counter or the outdoor picnic tables, which still manage to have more room than our Spirit Airlines flight.
 The hot dogs have a great snappy texture, the burgers are juicy, and you can upgrade to a double dog or double cheeseburger, plus fries, without breaking the $8 barrier.

 This cash-only Middle-Eastern spot in Andersonville is a great reason to always have at least one bill with a portrait of Lin-Manuel Miranda’s muse.
 And with that $10 you can get a sizable pita wrap full of chicken shawarma or pillowy falafel with hummus, a large plate of fries, and still have enough left over for a drink.
 It’s the ideal place for a quick lunch or dinner, and make sure to get their delicious (and potent) garlic sauce on the side (though you might want to pack a travel toothbrush with you beforehand).